Rheumatology Research

 Dr. Mease has been practicing for 20 years in rheumatology and internal medicine.
 He currently works with Seattle Rheumatology Associates.
 He is a member of the American College of Rheumatology, the American College of Physicians, the American Society of Bone and Mineral Research, the Northwest Rheumatism Society and the International Society of Clinical Densitometry.
 His primary research interests include pain and rheumatologic and inflammatory diseases, such as rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, lupus, osteoporosis and osteoarthritis.
 Dr. Mease is very involved in physician education and public education about rheumatic diseases and their treatment.
 He has received the Educator of the Year award from the American College of Rheumatology.
 He also actively consults with pharmaceutical and biotechnology companies in high-quality and ethical research-study design.

-Contact us
+Contact Information

 Swedish Clinical Research

-601 Broadway Suite 600
+601 Broadway Suite 60

 Seattle, WA 98122

-email: Rheumatology Research
+Email: Rheumatology Research

-Related links
+Related Links

 Related Services

-Rheumatology
+Rheumatology (not research):

 Seattle Rheumatology Associates 206-386-2000